mercury-app/gateway/README.md

-# Merkoa (We are shit at naming things)
+# Mercury Gateway

-Middleware for mercuri's communication with various backend services.
+Middleware for mercury's communication with various backend services.

 ## Usage

 ### Installation and starting the server

 1. Make sure that the required services are running.
-Eg. Start caduceus server before starting this.
+Eg. Start orchestration service before starting this.

 2. Install dependencies